MamidiRohit/Project2/README.md

 - **Purnesh Shivarudrappa Vidhyadhara**
   A20552125

+### **Contributions**

+- **Hongi Jiang** and **Purnesh Shivarudrappa Vidhyadhara**
+  Led the development of the core Gradient Boosted Trees (GBT) model.
+Contributions include designing and implementing the `GBT` and `RegressionTree` classes, ensuring mathematical accuracy in loss functions and gradient calculations, and enabling flexible hyperparameter tuning.

+- **Aakash Shivanandappa Gowda** and **Dhyan Vasudeva Gowda**
+  Focused on optimizing the algorithm and refining the performance of the Gradient Boosted Trees (GBT) model.
+Additionally, conducted extensive training and testing across various datasets, including the Iris and Concrete Data datasets.
+Also managed the documentation by preparing the README file and the project report, ensuring clarity and comprehensiveness in presenting the project's objectives, methodology, and outcomes.

 ## 1. Overview

 This project develops a Gradient Boosted Tree (GBT) using Python.
 GBT is a powerful machine learning technique for regression and classification tasks, particularly effective for modeling non-linear relationships and uncovering complex patterns in data.
 It builds an ensemble of decision trees iteratively, optimizing predictive accuracy.